Agnibha-31/DO-Automation-IoT/README.md

 ### 3. New DO concentration: corrected value

 “New DO” is the corrected channel stored as **corrected_do**.
-The dashboard does not create this correction itself.
-A sensor, edge process, calibration routine, or external model must calculate it and submit it with the reading.
+It is supplied to the dashboard by the upstream sensing and correction part of the wider DO system and is displayed alongside the original reading.

 ![Corrected or new DO concentration page](./Dahsboard%20Images/New%20DO%20Concentration%20Page.png)